-Section 62-1901(c)(1)(b): The proposed use will be compatible with the character of adjacent and nearby properties with regard to use, function, operation, hours of operation, type and amount of traffic generated, building size and setback, and parking availability.
+Section 62-1901(c)(1)(b) The proposed use will be compatible with the character of adjacent and nearby properties with regard to use, function, operation, hours of operation, type and amount of traffic generated, building size and setback, and parking availability.

-Applicant's Response: The proposed site is strongly compatible with the surrounding properties with regard to use, function, operation, hours of operation, type and amount of traffic generated, building size and setback, and parking availability.
+The proposed site is strongly compatible with the surrounding properties with regard to its use, function, hours of operation, type and amount of traffic generated, building size and setback and parking availability.